Dalton Nechanicky presented his "Senior Project" at the Senior Design Expo April 26, 2016

 May 3, 2016

 Nathan Moon presented his presentation titled "Improving STEM Education in Georgia's Colleges and Universities: Findings and Insights from Five Years of Evaluation" at the 2016 SST STEM Symposium, hosted by Georgia Gwinnett College, May 3, 2016.
 This presentation discussed some of the current challenges and opportunities for STEM education in the State of Georgia, including efforts to broaden participation and increase postsecondary attainment in STEM.
-It also presented some of the major accomplishments of the USG STEM Initiative and its participating institutions, as well as point toward
+It also presented some of the major accomplishments of the USG STEM Initiative and its participating institutions, as well

 Telecommunications for the Deaf and Hard of Hearing (TDI) is Hiring